Namora: Infinity

 During Infinity, Namora's Atlantean School is chosen as one of the institutions set to do battle in the new Contest of Champions.
 However, Atlantis is attacked and decimated by the forces of Thanos before the competition can begin.
-Namora sends a desperate plea for help to Hank Pym, but the kingdom is destroyed before action can be taken.

 Powers and abilities

 Namora possesses superhuman strength, speed, agility, stamina, durability, and reflexes.
 She is nearly invulnerable as bullets and other missiles cannot penetrate her extremely tough skin.
 She can swim at superhuman speeds, breathe underwater, and is immune to the cold and pressures of the depths.
 She can also see better underwater than a normal human.

 Reception

 Critical response

 Deirdre Kaye of Scary Mommy called Namora a "role model" and a "truly heroic" female character.
 Charles Nichola Raymond of Screen Rant called Namora a "capable hero in her own right," while Philip Etemesi ranked her 2nd in their "Marvel's 10 Most Powerful Aquatic Characters" list.
 Megan Nicole O'Brien of Comic Book Resources ranked Namora 2nd in their "Marvel: 10 Best Golden Age Heroines" list.
 Comics Buyer's Guide ranked Namora 76th in their "100 Sexiest Women in Comics" list.